deurzen/nugget/README.md

 </pre>

 #### Edit
-An existing nugget can be edited with the editor stored in the $EDITOR environment variable; if this variable isn't defined, it defaults to Vi.
+An existing nugget can be edited with the editor stored in the `EDITOR` environment variable; if this variable isn't defined, it defaults to Vi.

 <pre>